Essential DevSecOps Practices: From Code to Cloud

 1. Secure Coding Standards and Training

 It all starts with the code.
-Establishing secure coding standards (e.g., OWASP Top 10, CERT Secure Coding Standards) and providing regular training to developers is fundamental.
+Establishing secure coding standards and providing regular training to developers is fundamental.
 This empowers developers to write more secure code from the outset, reducing vulnerabilities introduced early in the lifecycle.
-Familiarity with Git and version control is also crucial for managing code changes securely.

 2. Automated Security Testing in CI/CD

 Integrating automated security testing tools into the Continuous Integration/Continuous Delivery (CI/CD) pipeline is a hallmark of DevSecOps.
-This includes:
+This includes Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), Software Composition Analysis (SCA), and Interactive Application Security Testing (IAST).
+Early feedback from these tools allows for quick remediation.

 3. Infrastructure as Code (IaC) Security